 Swimming with Dolphins

-Swimming with dolphins is a popular activity among tourists for good reason—there’s nothing quite like coming face to face with these beautiful, intelligent creatures.
-Here at Hawaiian Island Recovery, we’ve found these encounters to be so life-changing that we offer wild-dolphin assisted therapy as part of our treatment program.
-Whether you’re struggling with drug or alcohol addiction or simply visiting the Big Island to escape from the stresses and demands of daily life, swimming with dolphins will give you an emotional experience and fresh perspective to carry you throughout the next phase of your life journey.
+Seeing the dolphins is a popular activity among tourists for good reason—there’s nothing quite like the experience with these beautiful, intelligent creatures.
+Here at Hawaiian Island Recovery, we’ve found these experiences to be so life-changing that we offer wild-dolphin assisted therapy as part of our treatment program.
+Whether you’re struggling with drug or alcohol addiction or simply visiting the Big Island to escape from the stresses and demands of daily life, being within 50 yards of dolphins will give you an emotional experience and fresh perspective to carry you throughout the next phase of your life journey.

 If you’re looking for the quintessential Hawaiian beach experience, Hapuna Beach is the place for you.
 With crystal clear water and beautiful white sand, this must-see state park has something for everyone with opportunities to swim, hike, snorkel, and more.
 It’s no wonder we’ve listed this as one of the 5 best beaches on the Big Island!